DevCon96/oBMS/README.md

 # oBMS Project
 Open-Source Building Management System (Messaging)

+# Communication Channel Description
+For the communciation of the system, JSON payload formatting was used with the MQTT protocol to allow for messages to be sent between clients without instant responses.
+Buildings response slowly to instantaneous responses aren't required

 # Headstation section
 ## oBMSMessage Library
 This library includes all the relevant code to impletement the headstation side of the of the code indepentantly of the outstation code.